 Remember that the seller will use high-pressure sales tactics to have you buy the vehicle.

-Always keep in mind that each model was made in mass production and there will be another vehicle on the market in the future.
+Most Importantly, keep in mind that each model was made in mass production and there will be another vehicle on the market in the future.
 You want to take your time to find a vehicle of your choice in the best possible condition.